protocooperation-facultative-mutualism/peer-support/README.md

 # peer-support
-This project was inspired by an RFP issued by NY State OMH to delveop a Independent Practice Association (IPA)
+This project was inspired by an RFP issued by NY State OMH to delveop a Independent Practice Association (IPA) for Peer Support Workers.
-See the Wiki for the RFP
+See the Wiki for the RFP.

 I believe the associated RPF is fundamentally a software and data sharing issue.
 I'd like to get some people to help me fix it.

 Some ideas:
-This project can also be used to enhance the
-PSYCKES is a HIPAA-compliant web-based application designed to support clinical decision making, care coordination, and quality improvement in New York State.
+This project can also be used to enhance the PSYCKES which is a HIPAA-compliant web-based application designed to support clinical decision making, care coordination, and quality improvement in New York State. (and should be made opensource to benefit the entire world and build trust and security).

 2crow A 2 party escrow system for bitcoin.
 How it could help: